Why is my pet being picky?

 12) "I'll take some MSG, sugar, salt and a propylene glycol sauce, please"...
 Dealing with addiction: Many pet foods add addictive ingredients such as MSG (listed as hydrolyzed protein), table sugar, table salt, sweet tasting propylene glycol (a derivative of antifreeze), other "spices" and synthetic chemicals for "enhancement".
 These ingredients are used to cover the taste of poor quality ingredients and get pets addicted to foods.
 If your pet is eating a food they are addicted to and you want to switch them it might help you to think about it like McDonald's.
 Junk food is not ok for every meal and in the case of a pet (who doesn't have to deal with temptation) it's not necessary to feed it at all.
 You can switch!!!!... its up to you to be strong and firm for your pet.
 Don't forget that your pet is not going to stumble upon a food they "just can't resist" if it's not in your home.

-13) “More, Please?”… Enticements: Answers Goat Milk – unpasteurized, cultured goat milk assists with digestion and often times makes a picky eater feel better when they eat.
+13) "More, Please?"...
+Enticements: Solutions Raw Milk - unpasteurized, cultured goat milk assists with digestion and often times makes a picky eater feel better when they eat.
 It has cinnamon (for regulating insulin levels) and honey and has an ice cream type flavor.
-The taste and the anti-inflammatory benefits often significantly help with picky eaters and help can even make over-eaters feel more satisfied.
+The taste and the anti-inflammatory benefits often significantly help with picky eaters and help can even make overeaters feel more satisfied.
 Ask us for assistance in finding additional enticements that will benefit YOUR pet if you need to.
-If your pet has no appetite the Answers Fish Stock is not only an amazing, healing supplement, it’s also an appetite stimulant AND its stinky, which pets love, so feeding it alone might just be the trick prior to a meal!

 Entice on your terms, not theirs-No matter what you add to your pets food make sure that you NEVER add enticements to their food as a result of them snubbing it.
 This will only exacerbate your problem as your pet will learn that snubbing their food will bring better, yummier food.
 They can have yummy food and enticements but ONLY if you add it before you give them their meal.